mightyiam/tsconfigs/readme.md

 We feel that the JavaScript world is stepping away from using TypeScript for down-transpilation in turn for Babel.
 Also, setting a specific ES version here would mean more frequent breaking changes in releases of this project.
 Also, we feel that for any kind of project (link to project kinds) we could not predict a desired target.

-## End-project options
+## executable options

-### end-project composite (default: `true`): `false`
+### executable composite (default: `true`): `false`

-Because it seems to have no benefit for end-projects and it necessitates generation of declaration files, which seem useless in end-projects.
+Because it seems to have no benefit for executables and it necessitates generation of declaration files, which seem useless in executables.

 ## Importable project options